RMITLibrary/easy_cite/2022-build/markdown/rmitharvard.md

 - If the encyclopedia or dictionary is **edited**, insert the word **in** before the name of the editor(s).
 Use **(ed)** for a single editor and **(eds)** for two or more editors.

+- If there is an edition number that is not the first, add the number and the abbreviation **edn** after the title.

 - List all entry authors as they appear in the entry, or all editors as they appear on the title page of the book.
 Use the initials of each author or editor's given name(s).
 Use **and** to separate the last two authors or editors.

 - Include the name of the publisher, followed by the Digital Object Identifier (DOI) and a full stop.
 If there is no DOI, include the place of publication (city name) instead.

 **Rule**

-> Author's family name initial (Year) 'Title of entry', in Editor's family name initial (ed/s) \[if edited\], *Title of encyclopedia or dictionary: subtitle of encyclopedia or dictionary*, Name of publisher, doi:number OR Place of publication \[if no DOI\].
+> Author's family name initial (Year) 'Title of entry', in Editor's family name initial (ed/s) \[if edited\], *Title of encyclopedia or dictionary: subtitle of encyclopedia or dictionary*, edition number edn \[if not first\], Name of Publisher, doi:number OR Place of Publication \[if no DOI\].

 **Example**